konvajs/svelte-konva/docs/svelte-konva-v1-migration.md

 ## Accessing the underlying Konva handle

 The way to access the corresponding Konva handle in a svelte-konva component has changed.
 You can no longer bind the `handle` prop to access it.
-Instead `handle` is now exposed directly on the component instance.
-To access it use `bind:this` and then access the `handle` property on the component object:
+Instead `handle` has been renamed to `node` and is now exposed directly on the component instance.
+To access it use `bind:this` and then access the `node` property on the component object:

 ```diff
 <script>